HuihanYang-Arya/DDA4210_Group_project/README.md

 ### Utils

-* Contains some tools to train and evaluate/
+* Contains some tools to train and evaluate.